-Reasons making an individual ineligible for Board membership include holding an incompatible office and certain types of State or federal employment.
+Reasons making an individual ineligible for Board membership include holding an incompatible office, certain types of State or federal employment, and conviction of an infamous crime.
 A child sex offender, as defined in State law, is ineligible for Board membership.

 III.
 Constitution, Art.
-2, ¶ 1; Art.
-4, ¶ 2(e); Art.
-6, ¶ 13(b).
+II, §1; Art.
+IV, §2(e); Art.
+VI, §13(b).

-CROSS REF.: 2:30 (Board of Education Elections), 2:70 (Vacancies on the Board of Education-
+CROSS REF.: 2:30 (School District Elections), 2:70 (Vacancies on the Board of Education- Filling

-Filling Vacancies)
+Vacancies)